SolidLabResearch/WhatsInAPod/content/document_centric.md

   the document somehow captures the notion that its triples originate from a specific source or event, of which the document was a result.

+  {:.comment data-author="Ruben D"}
+  Di you mean with captures the notion that the users expect this to be the case?
+Because in practice triples in a document can originate from multiple sources (e.g. profile document), with no real way to distinguish between these sources

 - _(implicit)_ **Trust**:
   the document defines a single boundary of trust for all of its triples.
   For example,